Work through Comparison Page Playbook for Small Businesses

 When comparison intent is real, a thoughtful page can capture high-intent demand.
 When it is sloppy, it weakens trust.
 The difference is structure, honesty, and proof.

 Treat Comparison Page Playbook for Small Businesses as one operating piece, not a loose playbook.
-For owners, operators, and marketers publishing versus pages or vendor-comparison content teams, a framework for understanding comparison intent before publishing the page should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For owners, operators, and marketers publishing versus pages or vendor-comparison content teams, a framework for understanding comparison intent before publishing the page should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.